Higher-Order Theories of Consciousness

 A phenomenally conscious mental state is a state with analog/non-conceptual intentional content, which is in turn the target of a higher-order analog/non-conceptual intentional state, via the operations of a faculty of ‘inner sense’.

 Another objection to inner-sense theory is as follows (see Sturgeon 2000).
 If there really were an organ of inner sense, then it ought to be possible for it to malfunction, just as our first-order senses sometimes do.
 And in that case, it ought to be possible for someone to have a first-order percept with the analog content red causing a higher-order percept with the analog content seems-orange.
-Someone in this situation would be disposed to judge, ‘It's red’, immediately and non-inferentially (i.e. not influenced by beliefs about the object's normal color or their own physical state).
+Someone in this situation would be disposed to judge, ‘It’s red’, immediately and non-inferentially (i.e. not influenced by beliefs about the object’s normal color or their own physical state).
 But at the same time they would be disposed to judge, ‘It seems orange’.
 Not only does this sort of thing never apparently occur, but the idea that it might do so conflicts with a powerful intuition.
-This is that our awareness of our own experiences is immediate, in such a way that to believe that you are undergoing an experience of a certain sort is to be undergoing an experience of that sort.
+This is that our awareness of our own experiences is immediate, in such a way that to think that you are undergoing an experience of a certain sort is to be undergoing an experience of that sort.
 But if inner-sense theory is correct, then it ought to be possible for someone to believe that they are in a state of seeming-orange when they are actually in a state of seeming-red.
+(The problem of misrepresentation will addressed further below in sections 6 and 7.)

 We therefore have the following proposal to consider: